 (Image source: Australian Frequent Flyer)

 Virgin Australia gives you the option to eat when you want and whatever you want with their on-demand dining service.
-Their meals, curated by their consulting chef Luke Mangan, are a fusion of French, Asian and modern Australian flavours.
+Their meals, curated by their consulting chef Luke Mangan, are a fusion of French, Asian and modern Australian flavors.

 Dine on corn and capsicum fritters with avocado, tomato and coriander salsa for breakfast, and braised short rib with dukkah spiced carrots and broad beans on wasabi mustard and coriander potatoes for dinner.
 Pair your meals with boutique Australian wineries, or if you prefer beer, they have a terrific selection of the best Australian beers.